Achievable logoAchievable logo

 Table problem

-You may also encounter problems with a table to extract information from.
+You may also encounter problems where you extract values from a table.

 Values of differentiable function f(x) and its derivative f′(x) are given below.
 Let g(x) be the inverse of f(x).